icheung487/Final_Project/README.md

 The Machine Learning Model would be designed to <i>predict Covid cases</i> based on the current trend.
 Outputs labels would include...
+- Current number of Covid cases
+- Predicted number of Covid cases
 ## Database

 Sample planning steps illustrated below.